iardsoft/PyCalc/README.md

 # PyCalc
-PyCalc is one pack of Python modules , port of Standard Library for omptimized use on Python Calculators .
+PyCalc is one pack of Python modules, port of Standard Library for optimized use on Python Calculators.